 Specialized conservation of rare convex photographs, including structural reconstruction and custom glazing.

-Before: Early 20th century American convex photograph with stuctural failure, discoloration, and loss of image support.
+Before: Early 20th century American convex photograph with structural failure, discoloration, and loss of image support.

-After: Cleaned, stabilized, losses filled and retouched; structure rebuilt and re-glazed with custom convex glass and period-approptiate frame.
+After: Cleaned, stabilized, losses filled and retouched; structure rebuilt and re-glazed with custom convex glass and period-appropriate frame.

-Before: 19th century painting with prior severe overcleaning, loss of original glazes, and sureface degradation.
+Before: 19th century painting with prior severe overcleaning, loss of original glazes, and surface degradation.

 After: Colors and tonal balance carefully reconstructed based on remaining original material and visual references.